Apple's Tim Cook says there's a greater issue than Russian Facebook ads

 As Washington lawmakers investigate how Russia exploited social media to influence the 2016 presidential election, Apple CEO Tim Cook says the tech giants have something much greater to be concerned about.

 "I don't believe that the big issue are ads from foreign government.
-I believe that's like .1 percent of the issue," Cook told NBC Nightly News anchor Lester Holt in an exclusive interview airing Wednesday night.
+I believe that's like .1 percent of the issue," Cook told NBC Nightly News anchor Lester Holt in an exclusive interview that aired Wednesday night.

 "The bigger issue is that some of these tools are used to divide people, to manipulate people, to get fake news to people in broad numbers, and so, to influence their thinking," Cook said.
 "And this, to me, is the No. 1 through 10 issue."

-Tune in for more with Tim Cook on tonight's Nightly News With Lester Holt
+In an interview from Apple's sprawling new Cupertino, California, headquarters, Cook also spoke about customers' privacy in the age of the internet as well as the release Friday of the iPhone X, the latest incarnation of the company's flagship product.

-Representatives for Facebook, Twitter and Google were hammered during a Capitol Hill hearing Tuesday for their inability to prevent Russia from exposing millions of Americans to ads meant to undermine last year's election.
+Apple's Silicon Valley peers remained in the spotlight Wednesday as members of the House Intelligence Committee grilled representatives from Facebook, Twitter and Google for their inability to prevent Russia from exposing millions of Americans to ads meant to undermine last year's election.

-Senators slammed Facebook in particular, with Sen. Al Franken, D-Minn., asking how the company could "not make the connection that electoral ads paid for in rubles were coming from Russia?
-How could you not connect those two dots."
+On Tuesday, Senators hammered them as well.
+Sen. Al Franken, D-Minn., asked Facebook how it could "not make the connection that electoral ads paid for in rubles were coming from Russia?
+How could you not connect those two dots?"

 A Facebook rep said the ads bought by "bad actors" was a small percentage, but that "any amount was too much."